-- Ensure the operation complies with Program requirements; and - Assist and advise a CE that has questions about the Program operations or Programs it operates.
+- Ensure the operation complies with Program requirements; and - Assist and advise a CE that has questions about the Program operations or programs it operates.

-The administrative review includes an observation of a meal service at selected day care homes and an examination of Program records.
-The CE and its day care homes must allow the USDA, TDA, and any of their representatives to inspect the CE's offices and/or provider's homes and examine and copy records during normal business hours.
+The administrative review includes an observation of a meal service and an examination of Program records.
+The CE must allow the USDA, TDA, and any of their representatives to inspect its site and/or sponsored sites and examine and copy records during normal business hours.